OpenLI-NZ/openli/doc/TLSDoc.md

 for future components.

 ### Putting the certificates in the right place
+Create a directory on your system for storing the certificates and keys, e.g.

+    sudo mkdir -p /etc/ssl/openli/

+If you are intending to use RabbitMQ with SSL for buffering between your collectors and mediators, you'll need to make sure that both RabbitMQ and OpenLI can access the contents of this directory.
+Create a new group to handle these permissions:

+    sudo groupadd openlicerts
+    sudo usermod -aG openlicerts rabbitmq
+    sudo usermod -aG openlicerts openli

+    sudo chown root:openlicerts /etc/ssl/openli
+    sudo chmod 750 /etc/ssl/openli

+Note that the `rabbitmq` user probably won't exist on the provisioner, so you can skip the `usermod` command for `rabbitmq` on that component.
+If you've built OpenLI from source, you will not have an `openli` user -- either skip that `usermod` command in that case or create the `openli` user yourself if desired.

-For each component, copy the corresponding `X-key.pem` file into `/etc/openli/` on the host that component will be running on.
-Copy the `X-crt.pem` file into `/etc/openli/`.
-Also copy the `openli-ca-crt.pem` file into `/etc/openli/` onto each host running an OpenLI component.
+For each component, copy the corresponding `X-key.pem` file into `/etc/ssl/openli/` on the host that component will be running on.
+Copy the `X-crt.pem` file into `/etc/ssl/openli/`.
+Also copy the `openli-ca-crt.pem` file into `/etc/ssl/openli/` onto each host running an OpenLI component.

 For example, on your provisioner host you should now have the following three
 files:

-    /etc/openli/openli-provisioner-crt.pem
-    /etc/openli/openli-ca-crt.pem
-    /etc/openli/openli-provisioner-key.pem
+    /etc/ssl/openli/openli-provisioner-crt.pem
+    /etc/ssl/openli/openli-ca-crt.pem
+    /etc/ssl/openli/openli-provisioner-key.pem

 Your mediator will have:

-    /etc/openli/openli-mediator-crt.pem
-    /etc/openli/openli-ca-crt.pem
-    /etc/openli/openli-mediator-key.pem
+    /etc/ssl/openli/openli-mediator-crt.pem
+    /etc/ssl/openli/openli-ca-crt.pem
+    /etc/ssl/openli/openli-mediator-key.pem

 Your collector will have:

-    /etc/openli/openli-collector-crt.pem
-    /etc/openli/openli-ca-crt.pem
-    /etc/openli/openli-collector-key.pem
+    /etc/ssl/openli/openli-collector-crt.pem
+    /etc/ssl/openli/openli-ca-crt.pem
+    /etc/ssl/openli/openli-collector-key.pem

-Make sure your keys and certificates are readable only by the user which will be running the OpenLI components on this host.
-For instance, if you have created an `openli` user to run the provisioner component:
+Make sure your keys and certificates are readable only by users in your `openlicerts` group.
+For example, on the provisioner you can do:

-    chown openli:openli /etc/openli/*.pem
+    chown root:openlicerts /etc/ssl/openli/*.pem
-    chmod 400 /etc/openli/openli-provisioner-key.pem
-    chmod 400 /etc/openli/openli-ca-crt.pem
-    chmod 400 /etc/openli/openli-provisioner-crt.pem
+    chmod 640 /etc/ssl/openli/*.pem

+Repeat the above for your other components.

 # Configuring OpenLI components to use the certificates